 My work often starts when someone has become overwhelmed, and cannot see their way forward

-Often when consulting clients and I started our work together, they could not see how they could possibly reach their goal.
-They had big goals…often VERY big goals…but the path forward was often highly uncertain.
+Often when consulting clients and I started our work together, they had big goals…often VERY big goals…but the path forward was at best, uncertain.

 By the time our work was finished, my consulting clients had met their goals, and more likely, exceeded them

-(It’s always (ALWAYS!) fun for me when they discover what they’re capable of…and they’d not known it before).
+(It’s ALWAYS fun for me when clients and customers discover that there’s much more they’re capable of which they had not known it before).

-Many clients also developed new and valuable skills in the process, skills which helped them again in the future.
-(And, by the way, in multiple cases, those new skills brought them promotions).
+Many clients also developed new and valuable skills in the process, skills which helped them again in the future…and sometimes led to promotions, or new careers.

 I’m putting great experience to work for you here, now

-And now, all that experience making clients more successful, in companies, both large and small, is going to work for you here, now.
+All my experience making clients more successful, in companies, both large and small, is going to work for you.

-I’m also drawing on my work at Apple Computer as a financial analyst, operational analyst, and finance and administration quality manager.
+If you’re interested in some of the specifics, at Apple Computer, I was a financial analyst, operational analyst, and finance and administration quality manager.

-I have an MBA from UC Berkeley, where much of my work focused on strategic planning and finance.
+I also have an MBA from UC Berkeley, where I focused on strategic planning and finance.
 I also have a B.S. from Iowa State, where I double-majored in journalism and business.

 My love for making things work well began early in life